dccn-tg/tg-toolset-golang/README.md

+# Golang toolset for the TG

+## Tools and libraries for managing data in the Orthanc DICOM PACS server

+## Tools and libraries for interfacing the Project and lab-booking databases

-# Tools for managing project data access
+## Tools and libraries for managing project data access

 This package is rewriting the existing python scripts of `prj_getacl`, `prj_setacl`, and `prj_delacl`, with the following objectives: